kaisenlinux/manpages-dev/category/ZIP/zstd.md

        targetLength=tlen, tlen=tlen
               The impact of this field vary depending on selected strategy.

               For ZSTD_btopt, ZSTD_btultra and ZSTD_btultra2, it specifies the minimum match length that causes match finder to stop searching.
-A larger tar‐ getLength usually improves compression ratio but decreases compression speed. t For ZSTD_fast, it triggers ultra-fast mode when > 0.
-The value  repre‐ sents the amount of data skipped between match sampling.
-Impact is reversed : a larger targetLength increases compression speed but decreases compres‐ sion ratio.
+A larger targetLength usually improves compres‐ sion ratio but decreases compression speed. t For ZSTD_fast, it triggers ultra-fast mode when > 0.
+The value represents the amount of data skipped between match sampling.
+Impact is reversed : a larger targetLength increases compression speed but decreases compression ratio.

               For all other strategies, this field has no impact.

               The minimum tlen is 0 and the maximum is 128 Kib.

        overlapLog=ovlog, ovlog=ovlog
               Determine  overlapSize,  amount of data reloaded from previous job.
 This parameter is only available when multithreading is enabled.
-Reloading more data improves compression ratio, but decreases speed.
+Reloading more data improves compression ra‐ tio, but decreases speed.

               The minimum ovlog is 0, and the maximum is 9.
 1 means "no overlap", hence completely independent jobs.
-9 means "full overlap", meaning up to window‐
-              Size is reloaded from previous job.
+9 means "full overlap", meaning up to windowSize is reloaded from previous job.
 Reducing  ovlog  by  1 reduces the reloaded amount by a factor 2.
-For example, 8 means "windowSize/2",  and  6  means
+For example, 8 means "windowSize/2", and 6 means "windowSize/8".
-              "windowSize/8".
 Value 0 is special and means "default" : ovlog is automatically determined by zstd.
-In which case, ovlog will range from 6 to 9, de‐ pending on selected strat.
+In which case, ovlog will range from 6 to 9, depending on selected strat.

        ldmHashLog=lhlog, lhlog=lhlog
               Specify the maximum size for a hash table used for long distance matching.